 - are not equal, $\alpha_i\not= \alpha_{i+1}$, if $\conj{\alpha_i}\not\in\Pp(p)$.

-The set of all irreducible products over $\Dd(d)$ is denoted $\Lambda_\Dd$. \end{Def} The motivation of this terminology comes from the following fact, resulting of the factorization theorem~\ref{th:fact}: the product of a sequence of elements in $\Dd(d)$ that does not verify the conditions mentioned in the definition can be reduced, yielding a non primitive quaternion.
+The set of all irreducible products over $\Dd(d)$ is denoted $\Lambda_\Dd$. \end{Def} The motivation of this terminology comes from the following fact, resulting of the unique factorization (Theorem~\ref{th:fact}): the product of a sequence of elements in $\Dd(d)$ that does not verify the conditions mentioned in the definition can be reduced, yielding a non primitive quaternion.

-Furthermore, the unique factorization theorem~\ref{th:fact} also tells that two different irreducible products yields two different quaternions.
-This allows to define a $d+1$-regular tree $T_{d}$ in the following way: \begin{itemize} \item the vertex set $V(T_d)$ is identified with the irreducible products $\Lambda_\Dd$ over $\Dd(d) \subset \Pp(p)$ \item given a vertex identified with the irreducible product $\alpha_1 \cdots \alpha_\ell$, we define $d$ adjacent vertices whose irreducible products are:
+Furthermore, Theorem~\ref{th:fact} also tells that two different irreducible products yields two different quaternions.
+This allows to define a $d+1$-regular tree $T_{d}$ in the following way: \begin{itemize} \item the vertex set $V(T_d)$ is identified with the irreducible products of $\Lambda_\Dd$ over $\Dd(d) \subset \Pp(p)$ \item the root is identified with the void product; given another vertex identified with the irreducible product $\alpha_1 \cdots \alpha_s$, we define $d$ adjacent vertices whose irreducible products are:

 \item and the last adjacent vertex is the irreducible product $\alpha_1\cdots \alpha_{s-1}$ \end{itemize}